 Is RSS still a thing?

-RSS feeds remain active and serve as a tool for users to receive updated content from preferred websites directly.
+RSS feeds remain active and serve as a tool for users to directly receive updated content from preferred websites.
 They are useful for content syndication and help with website traffic by keeping audiences informed and engaged with regular updates.